 The openstack commands configure Veritas Access to work with OpenStack Cinder or Manila.
 The OpenStack cinder nfs share commands add, delete, or display the NFS share.
-OpenStack cinder nfs configure and cinder iscsi configure commands displays all the configuration changes that need to be done on the Cinder node to access the Veritas Access storage as a volume backend from Cinder.
-OpenStack cinder iscsi show command displays all the LUNs and LUN snapshots created by Openstack Cinder.
+OpenStack cinder nfs configure command displays all the configuration changes that need to be done on the Cinder node to access the Veritas Access storage as a volume backend from Cinder.

-OpenStack manila resource command exports/unexports any existing storage pools of Veritas Access to OpenStack Manila.
+OpenStack manila resource command exports/unexports any existing storage pools of Veritas Access to Open-Stack Manila.

 export_dir Path of the directory that needs to be exported to the client.
-The directory path should start with /vx and only 'a-zA-Z0-9/@+=.:- 'characters are allowed in export_dir.
+The directory path should start with /vx and only 'a-zA-Z0-9/@+=.:-' characters are allowed in export_dir.